YavorIvanov/javascript-paginator/README.md

 ## Ideology

+- Heavy use of states on every page generation to enable very flexible css targeting
 - The pagination shouldn't really understand your data (objects)
 - It should be able to generate viable pagination just with basic data
 - It should be highly customizable and extendable with features